ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 The function `OnPlayerJoined` is called each time a player joins the server.
-To begin with we need to disable player mounts and player jumping.
+To begin, we need to disable player mounts and player jumping.
 We want this to be a sprint race, so setting `maxJumpCount` to `0` prevents the player from jumping.

-We can also use this handler to push each new player to the `players` table to keep track of players in the game.
+We can also use the handler `OnPlayerJoined` to push each new player to the `players` table to keep track of players in the game.
 The value stored in the table is a table with some defaults setup that will be used throughout the script.

 - `inRace`

     This property gets updated with either `true` or `false`.
-If a player joins late while a race is already in progress, then we can use this to determine which players are actively racing.
+If a player joins late while a race is already in progress, then we can use this property to determine which players are actively racing.

 - `startTime`